BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-08-02-how-to-manage-hundreds-of-templates.md

 ---
 layout: post
-title: "How to manage hundreds of view templates?"
+title: How to manage hundreds of view templates?
-description: ""
+description: Let's dive together into the deep of template versionning at large scale in production for a white label streaming application.
 author: [d_cuny, m_oudji]
-category:
 tags: [android, versioning, design, atomic design, design system]
 color: rgb(251,87,66)
 language: en
-comments: true
+thumbnail: "/images/posts/2024-08-02-how-to-manage-hundreds-of-templates/thumbnail.png"
 ---
+Let's dive together into the deep of template versionning at large scale in production for a white label streaming application.

 ## The context